Designing Block Messages

 # Bad

-message: "Access denied.
-The admin password is stored in /etc/secrets/admin.key."Denial messages are returned to the agent and may appear in logs, audit trails, and user-facing outputs.
+message: "Access blocked.
+The admin password is stored in /etc/secrets/admin.key."Block messages are returned to the agent and may appear in logs, decision logs, and user-facing outputs.
 Do not include sensitive paths, credentials, or internal details that the agent (or a malicious prompt) could exploit.

 Overly long messages